zaid105/Laptop-Price-Prediction/README.md

 ## Data Visualization
 Data visualization helped to understand the insights from the data.
 During this step, I discovered that the target variable (price) was skewed.<br><br>
 •	np.log: A function from the NumPy library that applies the natural logarithm to the data.
 It is used to normalize skewed data, making it more suitable for modeling.
-## Hypothesis Testing
-I conducted hypothesis testing to validate assumptions about the data.<br><br>
-•	Hypothesis Testing: A statistical method that helps in making inferences about the population based on sample data.
-It is advantageous as it provides a systematic way to test assumptions and validate models.

 ## Encoding and Splitting Data
 Categorical data was converted into numerical format using encoding techniques, and the dataset was split into training and testing sets to build the model effectively.